As I prepare for my surgery on Monday, I am sharing all about my breast augmentation pre-op appointment.

 Once I was finished filling out the questionnaire and forms the nurse took me to a room.

 The first thing we did was for me to try on the sizers again to ensure I was confident in my size choice.
 I tried on both the 415cc and 450cc sizers and stayed with my initial decision to go with 450cc silicone cohesive gel implants.

 We then sat down and started to go over all the details of the surgery, preparing for surgery, and recovery.

 Preparing For Surgery

 The nurse went over 4 products that Dr. Jindal recommends to his patients that can help improve their results.

-- helps reduce post-op swelling, bruising, and pain
+- helps to reduce post-op swelling, bruising, and pain

 - Start taking 2 days before surgery

-- helps reduce post-op pain, swelling, and bruising
+- helps to reduce post-op pain, swelling, and bruising

-- reduces inflammation to speed up healing process
+- reduces inflammation to speed up the healing process

 - you rub gently into the breast avoiding the incision

 - applied once per day to help give you the best possible scar